sarkershantonu/sarkershantonu.github.io/notes/review-lineageOS-oneplus3T.md

 a.
 Unlock Device bootloader
 - Install Drivers
 - install ADB & fastboot drivers
+  - This part is tricky.
+When you connect device in fastboot mode, android drives is not selected by windows, you have explicitly choose select which driver to install from windows.
+  -
 b.
 Install Recovery
 - Boot to fastboot
 - from CLI check device is connected